2011 Columbus, Ohio mayoral election: Michael B. Coleman

 Coleman was born in Indianapolis, but moved to Toledo at an early age.
 After growing up in the Toledo area, Coleman earned a Bachelor of Arts degree in political science from the University of Cincinnati and a Juris Doctor from the University of Dayton School of Law.
-Coleman was a member of the Columbus City Council from 1992–1999, and served as president of this city council from 1997-1999.
+Coleman was a member of the Columbus City Council from 1992 to 1999, and served as president of this city council from 1997 to 1999.
 In 1998, Coleman was the running mate for gubernatorial candidate Lee Fisher.
 Coleman ran for and won the Columbus mayoralty in 1999 and was re-elected unopposed November 4, 2003.

 In February 2005, Coleman announced that he would run for the Democratic nomination for governor of Ohio in the 2006 gubernatorial race, but subsequently dropped out of the race on November 29, 2005, citing heavy work and family obligations.
 In 2007, Mayor Coleman won a third term as mayor of Columbus.

 Earl W. Smith

 Earl W. Smith, a Republican, was a retired Columbus Division of Police sergeant, and the principal of E.W.
 Smith and Associates, a security education and consulting firm.

 A 32-year police veteran, Smith held a number of high-profile positions with the Division of Police.
-He served as the Division’s spokesperson as the uniformed supervisor for the Public Information Unit.
-During his years with the Crime Prevention Unit, and later as a supervisor with the Community Liaison Section within the Strategic Response Bureau, Smith represented the Division in virtually all of Columbus’s neighborhoods and came to know many of the city’s local community leaders.
+He served as the Division's spokesperson as the uniformed supervisor for the Public Information Unit.
+During his years with the Crime Prevention Unit, and later as a supervisor with the Community Liaison Section within the Strategic Response Bureau, Smith represented the Division in virtually all of Columbus's neighborhoods and came to know many of the city's local community leaders.
 Additionally, he developed and presented crime prevention and safety programs to civic organizations, neighborhood associations and business groups.